Nutrien Playland at Kinsmen Park

 Located in Kinsmen Park at the west end of the park off 26th Street East, next to the YWCA building.

 Other Places to Play and Stay in Saskatoon

 Saskatoon has a number of other great family friendly activities and events all summer.
-Check out Tourism Saskatoon or Tourism Saskatchewan for ideas for the whole family.
-Tourism Saskatoon maintains an up-to-date event calendar, and also check out their social media accounts at @visitsaskatoon and @exploresask for the latest news and contests.
+Check out Discover Saskatoon or Tourism Saskatchewan for ideas for the whole family.
+Discover Saskatoon maintains an up-to-date event calendar, and also check out their social media accounts at @visitsaskatoon and @exploresask for the latest news and contests.

 Saskatoon also has a number of great accommodation options, from executive hotels to water slides for the kids!

 Kinsmen Park Master Plan Information

 Kinsmen Park Master Plan Updates

 The Kinsmen Park and Area Master Plan will transform the park into a memorable and enjoyable place for all ages and abilities year-round, while continuing to support local communities and the growing downtown population.
 The Master Plan sets the framework to guide detailed design of the park and area over the next 25 years.
 It was approved by City Council in 2011 and phase one construction completed Summer 2015.